hrosicka/QuadraticEquationSolver/README.md

 # QuadraticEquationSolvePlot
+**Effortlessly solve quadratic equations, visualize their graphs, and gain insights into their roots – all in one place!**

 ## Quadratic equations made easy!
 - Enter the coefficients and let us do the rest.
 - We'll show you the assembled equation.